Punktum-dk/epp-service-specification/README.md

 <a id="login"></a>
 ### login

-This part of the EPP protocol is described in [RFC 5730][RFC5730].
+This part of the EPP protocol is described in [RFC:5730].
 This command adheres to the standard.

 The login uses the general Authentication Authorization and Access (AAA) framework in DK Hostmaster.
 This mean that in addition to the validation of username and password specified as part of the login request, an attempt is made to authorize the authenticated user for access to the actual EPP service and subsequent operations.